Breakfast

 Cuisine: American

-Keyword: sourdough pancakes, breakfast, easy recipes, food waste reduction
+Keyword: sourdough pancakes, breakfast, brunch, easy recipes

 Prep Time: 10 minutes